yijing-sie/ResNet50/README.md

 > For this, I implemented the **Conv1D** and **Conv2D** classes in [mytorch/conv.py](mytorch/conv.py) so that it has similar usage and functionality to **torch.nn.Conv1d** and **torch.nn.Conv2d**

 *  I also implemented **padding** and **dilation** functions for 2D convolution in [mytorch/conv.py](mytorch/conv.py)
-*  MyTorch is my own custom deep learning library, which act similar to other deep learning libraries like PyTorch or Tensorflow
+*  [mytorch](mytorch) is my own custom deep learning library, which act similar to other deep learning libraries like PyTorch or Tensorflow
 *  [hw2/cnn.py](hw2/cnn.py) is my implementation of the numpy-based CNN model

 ## ResNet-50